alvoskov/SmokeRand/README.md

   compilation by means of Open Watcom C.
 - 16 GiB of RAM, especially for multithreaded mode and/or `birthday` battery.

-The next compilers are supported: GCC (including MinGW), Clang (as zig cc), MSVC (Microsoft Visual C) and Open Watcom C. It allows to compile SmokeRand under Windows, UNIX-like systems and DOS.
+The next compilers are supported: GCC (including MinGW and DJGPP), Clang (as zig cc), MSVC (Microsoft Visual C) and Open Watcom C. It allows to compile SmokeRand under Windows, UNIX-like systems and DOS.
 A slightly modified 16-bit version (`apps/sr_tiny.c`) of `express` battery can be compiled even by Borland Turbo C 2.0 or any other ANSI C (C89) compiler.

 ## Compilation